Tavullia

-Tavullia is a comune (municipality) in the Province of Pesaro e Urbino in the Italian region Marche, located about 70 km northwest of Ancona and about 15 km southwest of Pesaro.
-Until December 13, 1938 it was known as Tomba di Pesaro.
+Tavullia is a comune (municipality) in the Province of Pesaro and Urbino in the Marche region of Italy, located about 70 km northwest of Ancona and about 15 km southwest of Pesaro.
+Until 13 December 1938, it was known as Tomba di Pesaro.

-Tavullia is the home town of the legendary nine-time world motorcycle champion Valentino Rossi.
+Tavullia is the home town of nine-time world motorcycle champion Valentino Rossi.
 His family built a dirt oval racetrack close to the town.
+The town is considered by some to be part of the historical region of Romagna.

 Geography

 Tavullia is 70 km northwest of Ancona, 15 km from Pesaro and 30 km from Rimini.

 Tavullia borders the following municipalities: Gradara, Mondaino, Montecalvo in Foglia, Montegridolfo, Montelabbate, Pesaro, Saludecio, San Giovanni in Marignano, Vallefoglia.